perfect-oblivion/action-service-responder/README.md

 ```php
 public function run(array $parameters = []);
 ```
-**Parameters**
-The $parameters passed to the ServiceCaller's ```call()``` method, will be passed to the Service's ```run()``` method.
+**Parameters**: The $parameters passed to the ServiceCaller's ```call()``` method, will be passed to the Service's ```run()``` method.
 If using 'autorun' (See [autorun Services below](#taking-it-further-with-automation)), the current request input will be passed to the Service automatically.

-**Properties**
-In addition to the passed parameters, there may be times when your Service needs access to additional data.
+**Properties**: In addition to the passed parameters, there may be times when your Service needs access to additional data.
 When using a Service in the context of an HTTP request, any route parameters will be available in the Service via the ```$supplementals``` property ([See Supplemental class](https://github.com/perfect-oblivion/action-service-responder/blob/master/src/Services/Supplementals.php)]).
 You may also explicitly pass supplemental data to the Service by passing an extra array when the Service is called:
 ```php
 StoreCommentService::call($request->only(['title', 'body']), ['user' => User::find(1)]);
 ```